themaximalist/llm.js/README.md

 `LLM.js` has been under heavy development while LLMs are rapidly changing.
 We've started to settle on a stable interface, and will document changes here.

-* 04/09/2025 — `v0.9.0` — Added Grok, extended responses, token counts, costs, OpenAI interface, token estimation and more
+* 04/09/2025 — `v0.9.0` — Added XAI, extended responses, token counts, costs, OpenAI interface, token estimation and more
 * 01/27/2025 — `v0.8.0` — Added DeepSeek
 * 12/19/2024 — `v0.7.1` — Fixed Anthropic streaming bug
 * 10/25/2024 — `v0.7.0` — Added Perplexity, upgraded all models to latest